Madison-MacNichol/The-Tech-Academy/HTML-CSS/Space-Project/readme.md

 #### Objective

-This project was to demontrate how to use HTML basics.
-This includes createing containers, classes, ID's, images, hover elemnts and entry feilds.
+This project designed to demontrate HTML basics.
+It was guided by an online tutorial that included creation of containers, classes, ID's, images, hover elements and entry feilds.

 #### Steps Taken

-This was a follow along of several sequenced video tutorials.

-Step 1: Create basic framework of webpage with HTML Step 2: Add some style elemnets to text, background and titles w/ stylesheet Step 3: Add images and styled images according to instruction
+Step 1: Create basic framework of webpage with HTML Step 2: Add some style elemnets to text, background and titles w/ stylesheet Step 3: Add images and styled images

 #### Results

 The page was successfully created although there was a lot of trail and error along the way as this was my first HTML project of substance.
-It was enjoyable.
+Enjoy.